The positive reception Carmelo Anthony has received after George Karl's comments is inspiring

 "He's been a great leader for our team."

+Anthony contributed 15 points and eight rebounds in the Knicks' 106-95 win on Thursday.
+But it was a team effort as New York had six players reach double figures in points.
+The bench was pivotal, too as Kyle O'Quinn (14 points, 16 rebounds), Brandon Jennings (12 assists), and Willy Hernangomez (15 points) led the way.

-Karl's diatribe against Anthony included criticism of his defensive and leadership skills.
-However, teammates are downplaying those accusations.
+It was a microcosm of Karl's diatribe against Anthony, which included criticism of his defensive and leadership skills.
+Anthony and the team played well - the same team that had Anthony's back.

 "Him as a person, he's a great person, I talk to him off the court, we hang out and do things as a team," Knicks guard Courtney Lee said to GiveMeSport.
 "On the court, I'm fine with him, I like playing with him -- he draws a lot of attention and makes my job easier and I have to be ready to shoot."